 The black belt

 Are you a black belt?
 If you are thinking of celebrating your achievement with an embroidered belt, you might consider ordering your silk belt from either Hirota or Tokaido, the famous gi manufacturers in Japan.
 This will be your belt for many years to come and indeed it could be your last to keep as a life momento.
 The characteristic wearing out of the black silk from the cotton core on a traditional belt will differ from a cheaper brand.
-The embroidery is applied to the belt prior to it being finished and sewn together giving it a beautiful finish (beware the cheaply embroidered belts that will have the front embroidery showing through back-to-front on the reverse side).
-Available from https://www.kuroobiya.com/shop/
+The embroidery is applied to the belt prior to it being folded and sewn together during manufacture, giving it a beautiful finish.
+Traditionally, your name is embroidered above the branding patch at one end and your style or association at the other end.
+Beware the cheaply embroidered belts that will have the front embroidery showing through back-to-front on the reverse side (reverse kanji characters are gibberish), or sometimes its dyed black so from a distance you cannot readily see it.
+Genuine Japanese belts can be ordered from https://www.kuroobiya.com/shop/

 Our classes are generally non-contact, but advanced students can expect some minimal controlled contact to the body.
 We understand that students, particularly juniors and ladies, may wish to limit risk of bruising during regular weekly classes.
 Junzen Karate Club has an internal policy allowing the use of protective equipment for sparring exercises.
 Students can use as much or little protective gear designed for karate as they see fit, with the condition that it does not cover-up their karate gi.

 Please note that the TVSK grading and course centre will not allow the use of protective equipment, except chest protectors for women and groin guards for men/boys.
 Light controlled contact may be expected for higher grades during free sparring.
 The only exceptions will be in official kumite competitions where specified kumite equipment is allowed.

 What gear should you get?